prometheus/prometheus/docs/configuration/configuration.md

 # The host to use if the container is in host networking mode.
 [ host_networking_host: <string> | default = "localhost" ]

+# Include containers without network information as targets.
+# This is useful for scenarios where containers do not have network information,
+# such as certain Nomad configurations.
+When enabled, Promtail will scrape logs from
+# these containers even if they lack network settings.
+[ include_no_network_targets: <boolean> | default: false ]

 # Optional filters to limit the discovery process to a subset of available
 # resources.
 # The available filters are listed in the upstream documentation: